-A Filing User submitting a proposed order shall submit the document in accordance with the procedure for proposed orders provided in the Attorney User Manual and Local Civil Rule 7.10 (Rules for Submission of Draft Orders in Civil Cases).
+A Filing User submitting a proposed order shall submit the document in accordance with the Judges' Filing Preferences and Local Civil Rule 7.10 (Rules for Submission of Draft Orders in Civil Cases).

 5. Notice of Court Orders, Judgments and Hearings